canonical/kafka-k8s-operator/docs/tutorial/integrate-with-client-applications.md

 juju deploy data-integrator --channel stable --config topic-name=test-topic --config extra-user-roles=admin
 ```

-### Relate to Charmed Apache Kafka
+### Relate to Charmed Apache Kafka K8s

-Now that the Database Integrator Charm has been set up, we can relate it to Charmed Apache Kafka.
+Now that the Database Integrator Charm has been set up, we can relate it to Charmed Apache Kafka K8s.
 This will automatically create a username, password, and database for the Database Integrator Charm.
 Relate the two applications with:

 ```shell
 juju relate data-integrator kafka-k8s